G'MIC - GREYC's Magic for Image Computing: A Full-Featured Open-Source Framework for Image Processing

 This is { a set of values } ⟶ This is { a set of values }.

-This is a highlighted monospace 'word' ⟶ This is a highlighted monospace word (works only for words, without whitespaces).
+This is a highlighted monospace 'expression' ⟶ This is a highlighted monospace expression (works for expressions having up to two whitespaces).

 Links